chadwhitacre/openpath/_posts/2024-01-25-questioning-the-value-of-open-source-software.md

-This seems to me a much more fruitful comparison than the labor market approach, because it is much closer to what we would expect to actually happen if OSS did suddenly cease to exist.
+This seems to me a much more fruitful comparison than the labor market approach, because it is much closer to what we would expect to actually happen in an alternate timeline without OSS.

 Compared to the result of the labor market approach, $8.8 trillion, the result of the goods market approach is **four orders of magnitude lower, at $177 million** (p.
 37).
-If I'm reading it right, using this for step 2 (result 3), the argument fails, and result 1 essentially disappears: 3.4 + 0.000177 =
+If I'm reading it right, using this for step 2 (result 3) weakens the argument to the point of failure, and result 1 essentially
-$3.400177 trillion.
-If so, **companies would spend 1.00005 times more** on software than they currently do, if OSS didn't exist.
+disappears: 3.4 + 0.000177 = $3.400177 trillion.
+If so, **companies would spend
+1.00005 times more** on software than they currently do, if OSS didn't exist.

-The working paper includes the good markets approach in an appendix, and does not report the result in its abstract.
+The working paper includes the goods market approach in an appendix, and does not report the result in its abstract.
 I propose either making a better case for using the labor market approach, or revising the working paper to make the goods market approach primary (either drop the labor market approach or move it